tier4/ota-client/docs/README.md

 - available_ecu_ids (optional)

-  This field specifies a list of all ECU ids, including directly connected, indirectly connected and itself.
+  This field specifies a list of all ECU ids to be updated.
   Only the main ECU should have this information.
-  If this field is not specified, value of `ecu_id` is used as this value.
+  For compatibility, if this `available_ecu_ids` filed does not exist, the ecu_id of the main ecu is considered the entry for available_ecu_ids.

+  NOTE: The OTA client user (e.g. Agent) has responsibility for filtering out update requests by using this ecu list.

   NOTE: The difference between secondaries and available_ecu_ids:

-  `secondaries` lists the directly connected children ECUs, available_ecu_ids consists of all children ECU ids(including directly connected, indirectly connected and itself).
+  `secondaries` lists the directly connected children ECUs, available_ecu_ids consists of all children ECU ids(including directly connected, indirectly connected and itself) to be updated.

 #### The default setting